 A: Purchasing boxed lunches for your party is highly recommended for all tours, particularly during the winter months when food service inside the Park is extremely limited, but during the summer months as well since summer crowds can result in long wait times for food service.
 Boxed lunches can be reserved directly through Yellowstone Vacation Tours when you call in to book your tour, but must be ordered at least 24 hours in advance so they can be ready for pick-up on the morning of your tour.

 Q: Will it be cold on the Snowcoach Tours?

-A: Nope!
-All of our snowcoaches have excellent heaters, so you'll be warm and toasty while you relax on your winter tour of Yellowstone.
-You would still do well to dress warmly though, since we make several stops for you to get out and take pictures.
+A: All of our snowcoaches have heaters but you should still be prepared for winter weather since we make several stops for you to get out and take pictures.

 Q: Any other suggestions?